-With 22 precincts and a population of over 21,000, Lincoln County is geographically large - over 4,000 square miles.
+With 29 precincts, Lincoln County is geographically large - over 4,000 square miles.
+It is not however extremely highly populated with only a population of just over 21,000 residents.
 Its population hub is in the southern portion of the county in the Greater Ruidoso Area.
 The town of Carrizozo serves as the county seat.
 Other towns and neighbor communities include Ruidoso Downs, Alto, Nogal, Capitan, Hondo, Corona, Glencoe, San Patricio and its namesake, Lincoln.

 The current 2023-2025 DPLC Officers include:

 This position is currently vacant.